Water Intake Calculator.

 Try the Calorie Deficit Calculator →How much water should you drink per day?

 Water needs vary significantly based on body size, activity level, and climate.
-A widely-used baseline is 35ml of water per kilogram of body weight.
-A 70kg person would need roughly 2.45 litres at rest — more if they exercise or live in a hot climate.
+A widely used baseline is 35 ml of water per kilogram of body weight.
+A 70 kg person would need roughly 2.45 litres at rest, or more if they exercise or live in a hot climate.

 The old "8 glasses a day" rule is a rough approximation that doesn't account for individual differences.
 A personalised calculation gives a much more accurate target.